Working papers

 Quarterly Journal of Economics 2023, Volume 138, Issue 4, pages: 2225-2285

 Here is coverage of it in TIME Magazine, The School Library Journal, FutureEd, and The 74 Million.
 Edutopia named it one of the 10 most important education studies of 2021.
 There is also a piece about it on the opinion page of the Wall Street Journal.
 Here is coverage of it by Teachers College.
+Here is a piece I wrote in the BOLD Series describing the broader project.

 Abstract